Numerical optimization for the compatibility constant of the lasso: Monte Carlo Simulation

 For all cases, the compatibility constant obtained by MIQP is always larger than that obtained by QP because MIQP uses a time limit and cannot always attain the optimal value.
 The difference between MIQP and QP is relatively small, especially for large $n$.
 When $n$ is small, MIQP can yield a relatively larger $\phi$ than QP, and thus the difference is not negligible.
 Nevertheless, the ratio between the two compatibility constants, $\phi_{\mathrm{MIQP}} / \phi_{\mathrm{QP}}$, never exceeds 2, implying that the order of the error bound may not change due to the difference between MIQP and QP.

-The ratio remains almost the same across different time limits for a fixed $K$, indicating that the warm start provides a good initial value.
-In particular, when $K$ is large, the ratio becomes quite small.
-We also observe that the effect of $K$ is much larger than that of the time limit.
-This behavior suggests that most of the improvement can be almost achieved by the warm start based on $K$ random signs, and MIQP has only a limited search space left to explore.
+The ratio does not change substantially across different time limits for a fixed $K$, indicating that the warm start provides a reasonable initial value.
+We also observe that the effect of $K$ is much larger than that of the time limit; as $K$ increases, the ratio decreases substantially.
+These findings suggest that most of the improvement is achieved by the warm start based on $K$ random signs, and MIQP has only a limited search space left to explore.
 Therefore, increasing the time limit gives almost no additional benefit, while increasing $K$ significantly enhances the quality of the warm start.
-Thus, it is preferable to choose a large $K$, while the time limit does not necessarily have to be large; 60 seconds appears to be sufficient when $K$ is large.
+It would be preferable to choose a large $K$, while the time limit does not necessarily have to be large; 60 seconds appears to be sufficient when $K$ is large.

 Next, we consider a larger problem with $s=50$, where the QP with all sign combinations cannot be performed in practice due to the high computational cost of $2^{50-1}$ patterns.
 We compute an upper bound of $\phi$ using MIQP described above.
 Based on Figure \ref{fig:timelimit_ratio}, we set $K=20$ and a time limit of $T=60$ seconds.
 The other settings are the same as in Figure \ref{fig:phi}.
 The results are shown in Figure \ref{fig:phi_miqp}.
-The red dashed line indicates the compatibility constant for the population covariance matrix, $1-\rho$, while the black dashed line indicates $\phi=0$.
+The red dashed line indicates the compatibility constant for the population covariance matrix, $\sqrt{1-\rho}$, while the black dashed line indicates $\phi=0$.